ndewakar/ndewakar/README.md

 ## About me
 Some of my passions include:
-- Learning 🧑‍💻 (Skills, Technologies, Best Practices, Life Hacks!)
+- Learning 🖥️
-- Meeting People 🤝 (Everyone has a story thats unique!)
+- Meeting People 🤝
-- Reading 📖 (Love historical fiction, learning from the past)
+- Reading 📖
-- Gaming 🎮 (Currently love playing Apex Legends!)
+- Gaming 🎮
-- Sports 🏈 ⚾ ⚽ (Really have gotten into baseball - love the analytics involved)
+- Sports 🏈 ⚾ ⚽(Hail to the Commanders, Nationals)